-Company: Small core plus, open-ended UK Balanced Property Fund.
+Company: Small core plus, open-ended UK Balanced Property Fund with a blend of core assets and value add potential through asset management initiatives.

 Focus of the engagement: Addressing the Fund's poor Global Real Estate Sustainability Benchmark (GRESB) scores, especially in relation to Energy, Carbon Emissions, Water and Waste.
+Data coverage of the portfolio and the Fund's EPC ratings were also found to be particularly poor relative to the peer group.